kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 A system for detecting plagiarism is used to check exercises submitted to GitHub.
 If multiple students hand in the same code, the issue is handled according to the [policy on plagiarism](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism) of the University of Helsinki.

 There are multiple exercises in each part.
-After you have completed **all** of the exercises for a part, use the [submission system](https://studies.cs.helsinki.fi/stats/courses/kubernetes2024).
-Note that you can **not** edit a submission, so mark all as completed.
+After completing a part, use the [submission system](https://studies.cs.helsinki.fi/stats/courses/kubernetes2024).
+Note that you can **not** edit a submission afterwards, so think ahead how many exercises you wish to complete for each part.

 ## Google Cloud Credits ##